niks3089/tech-blog/content/posts/token-history-indexer-design.md

 - **Flexibility**: TimescaleDB allows for preserving history for a defined period (e.g., 3 months) while still enabling custom access to data from the genesis block.

 ### Why Not Use ClickHouse?
-- While ClickHouse is another popular choice for time-series data, TimescaleDB's integration with Postgres provides a smoother transition for projects already using Postgres.
+- While [ClickHouse](https://clickhouse.com/) is another popular choice for time-series data, TimescaleDB's integration with Postgres provides a smoother transition for projects already using Postgres.
 Additionally, TimescaleDB's native support for SQL and compatibility with Postgres tooling is advantageous.

+I also referred this doc[https://www.timescale.com/blog/what-is-clickhouse-how-does-it-compare-to-postgresql-and-timescaledb-and-how-does-it-perform-for-time-series-data/] which compares the performance of Timescale DB and Clickhouse and based on their findings, I will be using Timescale DB

 ### DB schema